sandipanghos/Mendix_EmployeeManagementApp/README.md

 # Employee Management App

 The submission is the mendix project compressed in zip

 ## Dedendency:

 Database : MySQL

-The application will only work with mysql db.
+Note : The application will only work with mysql db.
 The SQL queries as specific to mysql syntax .

-The employee and department data is fetch from DB by directly query using SQL using Database connector module's ExecuteQuery JavaAction.
+The employee and department data is fetch from DB by directly query using SQL .

 ### Features Developed